burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 Now let's define what IC really is...

-Unfortunately we have to do it in the hard way.
+Unfortunately, we have to do it in the hard way.
 By looking into some bytecode (There's a [blog post](https://medium.com/dailyjs/understanding-v8s-bytecode-317d46c94775) about understanding bytecode by [Franziska Hinkelmann](https://twitter.com/fhinkel) if you're interested).
 To do that just run

 ```bash
 d8 --print-bytecode index.js